mkelly674/Credit_Risk_Analysis/README.md

 Easy Ensemble with the AdaBoost Classifier has the highest recall out of all the other machine learning algorithms.
 This helps with the F1 column when we calculate it.

 ## Summary
+I would only recommend the Ensemble algorithms for evaluting the credit risk because of how it was able to get true positives and get the best overall F1 scores.
+Although they are all needed to be desired with the percision on high credit risk, the high recall of the two Ensemble algorithms is very promising.
+I would still try to find a better algorithm to get more percision.